BrainalityTeam/BrainalityMod/README.md

 # BrainalityMod
-Mod framework for Brainality, but designed to work for any kind of project.
+Mod framework for FNF Brainality Engine, but designed to work for any kind of project.